velvet cushions uk

 How Do You Clean Velvet?

-One of the most frequently asked questions we get at Luxe 39 is ‘how should I look after my velvet cushions and cushion covers?’
+One of the most frequently asked questions we get asked is ‘how should I look after my velvet cushions and cushion covers?’

 So we've put together a quick blog post with all the Do’s and Don’ts of velvet care to help keep your velvet cushions looking and feeling fantastic for years and years.